Lleeshen/COEN-20/README.md

 Lab 5: Insert and delete values from an array while preserving order.

 Lab 6: Insert and get nibble(4-bit) values from array that represent nibble values
+       This is used in the driver program to solve soduku puzzles autonomously.